Stanko/Stanko.github.io/_posts/2017-09-27-my-blog-setup.md

 ## Happy blogging! :)

 Kudos to Sébastien who inspired me to write this post.
-Hopefully this post will get at least someone to start blogging.
+Hopefully it will get at least one person to start blogging.
 Trust me, it is not that hard.
 If you do, please share your blog in the comments.